 Cruise proposed to Holmes at the top of the Eiffel Tower, and it ain’t easy to top that.
 But he must have felt like a king in this castle, and Katie a queen, with their baby daughter, Suri, whose name is said to come from the Hebrew word for “princess” and who was born exactly seven months earlier, on April 18.

 During a four-day tour of the Lazio region with a group of journalists and travel agents last month, we were taken to a host of wonderful sites, but this was my favorite and I understand why Tom chose it for his nuptials.

 The castle, with its breathtaking lookout at the luscious landscape below and the dark mystery of the candle-lit rooms inside, is a must for anyone visiting the area.

-Zoya Levin, our charismatic guide from the Israel-Italy Chamber of Commerce and Industry in Tel Aviv, tells us that Levi-Montalcini is not the oldest living Nobel laureate – and Jewish to boot.
+Zoya Levin, our charismatic guide from the Israel-Italy Chamber of Commerce and Industry in Tel Aviv, told us that Levi-Montalcini is the oldest living Nobel laureate – and Jewish to boot.

 “I once had the opportunity to meet her,” Levin said.
 “She’s a special woman.”

 Born in Turin in 1909 into a Sephardi family, the Italian neurologist and her colleague Stanley Cohen received the 1986 Nobel Prize for Medicine for their discovery of the nerve growth factor.

 On April 22 last year, Levi-Montalcini celebrated her 100th birthday at Rome’s City Hall, and on January 17, she attended Pope Benedict XVI’s visit to Rome’s main synagogue.